John Miller

 The number of people who use maths in their careers doesn't justify the time spent in schools doing this stuff.
 Here's the evidence:

 If you have the maths gene and you want to be a rocket scientist, surveyor, engineer, actuary or statistician you can pick up all the maths that you might have learnt at school (and which might be essential for your job) in a couple of months at university.
 You don't need to learn any of this crap in high school.
-A mature brain coupled with an incentive to learn will pick it up in a tenth of the time.

 Let's not inflict this stuff on children who'll never use it, particularly those who don't have the aptitude for it.